umalabs/auditable-authorization/README.md

     izboran@gmail.com
 </p>

 ***Abstract*** **– Bearer tokens are vulnerable at rest and in transit when an attacker is able to intercept a token to illegally access private information.
 In order to mitigate some of the risks associated with bearer tokens, an authorization audit trail may be used alongside the bearer tokens during the authorization process.
-The authorization audit trail is the intrinsically recorded transaction flow of the authorization process.
+The authorization audit trail (hereinafter simply referred to as "audit trail") is the intrinsically recorded transaction flow of the authorization process.
 It consists of cryptographically chained blocks of data bearing a chronological tamper-resistant records of all their possessors and the changes that have been made by them.
 A nested, chained MAC construction (e.g., HMAC) is used to ensure the authenticity and integrity of the audit trail.
 All sensitive information are encrypted to preserve confidentiality.
-The access control relies on a real-time auditability of the authorization audit trail by the authorization server.
-The authorization audit trail concept is compatible with existing OAuth2 and UMA protocols.**
+The access control relies on a real-time auditability of the audit trail by the authorization server.
+The audit trail concept is compatible with existing OAuth2 and UMA protocols.**

 ## I. Introduction